-- 4) Loosen and remove the two (2) screws securing the Phase 5 microprocessor (computer) and then remove the computer from the door. - 5) To install new Phase 5 microprocessor (computer), reverse steps #4 through #1.
+- 4) Loosen and remove the two (2) screws securing the Phase 5 microprocessor (computer) and then remove the computer from the door. - 5) To install new Phase 5 microprocessor (computer), reverse above procedure.

 - e.
-Keypad (touchpad) Replacement - 1) Discontinue electrical service to the dryer. - 2) Peel existing keypad (touchpad) from the door. - 3) Remove as much of the remaining adhesive (from the removed keypad) as possible. - 4) Install and adhere new keypad (touchpad). - 5) Reestablish electrical power to the dryer. - f.
-Switch Replacement - 1) Discontinue electrical service to the dryer. - 2) Mark and identify the wires that will be removed for proper reinstallation. - 3) Remove wires. - 4) To remove a contact block, loosen and remove the mounting screw.
+Keypad (touchpad) Replacement - 1) Discontinue electrical service to the dryer. - 2) Peel existing keypad (touchpad) from the door. - 3) Remove as much of the remaining adhesive (from the removed keypad [touchpad] as possible. - 4) Install and adhere new keypad (touchpad). - 5) Reestablish electrical service to the dryer. - f.
+Switch Replacement - 1) Discontinue electrical service to the dryer. - Mark and identify the wires that will be removed for proper reinstallation. - 3) Remove wires.